chand-ab/max_of_list_transformer_mech-interp/README.md

 # max_of_list_transformer_mech-interp

 An interpretation of a one layer attention-only transformer that finds the maximum number in a list.
+This is part of the monthly mech interp puzzles.